 When it comes to smile whitening solutions many people aren’t sure where to start.
-Many of our patients ask us if dental veneers or teeth whitening is the right way to go?
+Many of our patients, at Northstar Dental, ask us if dental veneers or teeth whitening is the right way to go?
 In our article, we’ll discuss this and more.
 We’ll cover:

 Our self-esteem is absolutely affected by how we perceive ourselves, even our outward selves.
 Our smile and appearance can have a definite effect on our mood and on the way we function in our social and business relationships.
 Common conditions that have a negative impact on our smile are “gummy” smiles, cracked or broken teeth, missing teeth, and discolored teeth.
 When it comes to discolored teeth, many people consider teeth whitening.